hoverboard88/hoverboard/wp-content/themes/starter-theme/src/views/video/README.md

 Video module can give admin choice of upload or oEmbed.
 See attached ACF json file for example.

-Example to call module from `post`:
+Example code to call module:

 ```
 {% include 'video/video.twig' with {